 WHAT TO BRING

 Bring a variety of lens from ultra wide angle, standard and telephoto. .
 A tripod will be needed as well.
-If you bring a suitcase full of lenses, plan on bringing a secondary bag for taking out on shoots and only bringing a couple of the lenses, I will advise what to bring for each location.
+If you bring a suitcase full of lenses, plan on bringing a secondary bag for taking out on shoots and only bringing a couple of the lenses, we will advise what to bring for each location.
 Bringing too much gear only weighs you down and gives you too many options, not a good scenario for exploring your creativity.

 We will be photographing on Cottonball Basin which is a salt flat with water fed by a spring, this area is usually a bit muddy and the salty mud can be detrimental to footwear.
 If you don’t want your nice shoes ruined plan on bringing an old pair of sneakers for this.